-Re-engineering can be a complex and expensive task or a relatively easy one, the choice is yours.
-Many organizations start off by bringing in consultants to process map the existing procedures.
-This is a futile exercise as why spend a lot of money documenting a process you are about to radically alter?
+Re-engineering can be a complex and expensive task or a relatively easy one.
+The choice is yours.
+Many organizations start by bringing in consultants to map the existing procedures.
+This is a futile exercise as why spend money documenting a process you are about to alter radically?
 When it is done only the consultants will understand the resulting data-flow diagrams!

-Set out in Exhibits 2 and 3 are the instructions to run a post-it re-engineering workshop.
+Set out in Exhibit 1 are the instructions to run a post-it re-engineering workshop.

-Exhibit 2: Post-it re-engineering instructions to be sent out to attendees a week prior to the workshop
+Exhibit 1: Post-it re-engineering instructions to be sent out to attendees a week prior to the workshop

 You have been asked to attend a workshop on re-engineering the forecasting and annual planning processes.
-In order to do this we need you to prepare a list of all the processes you undertake as a team.
+In order to do this, we need you to prepare a list of all the processes you undertake as a team.